CoLRev-Environment/search-query/docs/source/pre_commit.rst

 Pre-commit hooks
 ==========================================================

-The ``search-query-lint`` hook is a linter that automatically checks your search query files (e.g., JSON queries) for errors and formatting issues.
+The ``search-query lint`` hook is a linter that automatically checks search query files (JSON) for errors and formatting issues.
-It is based on the ``search-query`` package and ensures that only valid, well-structured queries are committed to your repository.
+It is based on the ``search-query`` package and ensures that only valid, well-structured queries are committed to the repository.
 This helps catch mistakes early and keeps your project consistent without extra manual work.

 Linters can be included as pre-commit hooks by adding the following to the ``.pre-commit-config.yaml``: